nud3l/nud3l.github.io/_posts/2017-01-12-breakingcaptcha.md

 subtitle: "Using deep learning to automatically break CAPTCHAs"
 date:   2017-01-12
 categories: ai
-authors: Tharidu, Akash and Dominik
+authors: Tharidu, Akash and Dom
 ---
 Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA) is a way of differentiating humans and machines and was coined by von Ahn, Blum, Hopper, and Langford [5].
 The core idea is that reading distorted letters, numbers, or images is achievable for a human but very hard or impossible for a computer.
 CAPTCHAs might look like the one below.
 Most likely the reader has already seen one, when trying to register at a website or write a comment online.